mcaprari/caprazzi_net/_posts/2001-06-30-jit-compiler-part-1.markdown

 Run 50000000 times with JIT OFF...      completed in 1844200000 nanoseconds
 </pre>

-4 times faster with JID
+4 times faster with JIT

 Ok, so there is a definite but very variable performance gain when using the JIT.
 To be fair with the